Mercedes-Benz EQB vs Skoda Enyaq

 Buy the Mercedes-Benz EQB if: You or prefer Mercedes-Benz's approach to design and ownership experience.

-Buy the Skoda Enyaq if: You want the lower entry price, prioritise performance, need more boot space, or prefer Skoda's approach to design and ownership experience.
+Buy the Skoda Enyaq if: You want the lower entry price, prioritise performance, need more boot space, value a longer warranty, or prefer Skoda's approach to design and ownership experience.

 The Verdict